2018 North Carolina A&T Aggies football team

 The 2018 North Carolina A&T Aggies football team represented North Carolina Agricultural and Technical State University as member of the Mid-Eastern Athletic Conference (MEAC) in the 2018 NCAA Division I FCS football season.
 This season marked the 95th for the program, which was led by first-year head coach Sam Washington.
 The Aggies finished the season with a record of 9–2 and 6–1 in MEAC play, capturing their tenth conference title.
 The Aggies also earned an invitation to the Celebration Bowl where they defeated Southwestern Athletic Conference champion Alcorn State, earning their sixth black college football national championship.
 The Aggies played their home games at the newly renamed BB&T Stadium.
 They are a member of the Mid-Eastern Athletic Conference (MEAC).

-Previous season

-The Aggies finished the season 12–0, 8–0 in MEAC play, to finish in first place and capturing their ninth MEAC Championship.
-The Aggies were invited to compete in the 2017 Celebration Bowl, where they defeated Southwestern Athletic Conference champion Grambling State, earning their fifth black college football national championship.

 Before the season

 At the conclusion of the 2017 football season, the Aggies lost key players such as three-time MEAC Offensive Lineman of the year and two-time All-American Brandon Parker, two-time first-team All-MEAC center Darriel Mack & Khris Gardin, who finished his career second all-time in NCAA history in punt return yards.
 The Aggies also lost third-team all-MEAC outside linebacker Marcus Albert, Jeremy Taylor & two-time first-team All-MEAC safety/linebacker Jeremy Taylor, who was the team's leading tackler in 2017.
 In addition to the players, the program lost head coach Rod Broadway, who is the program's all-time leader in winning percentage.
 Broadway decided to retire in January after weeks of speculation following the team's undefeated season and national championship.